MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 # Troubleshooting in Windows Terminal

 This guide addresses some of the common errors and obstacles you may encounter when using Windows Terminal.

+## Open the settings UI

+At the moment, the settings UI is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).
+In order to open the settings UI, you will have to add the `"openSettings"` action to your `"actions"` array in order to open it with the command palette or keyboard.

+i.e. `{ "command": { "action": "openSettings", "target": "settingsUI" }, "keys": "ctrl+shift+s" },`

 ## Set your WSL distribution to start in the home `~` directory when launched